Austan211/my-garage-modding-docs/docs/about.md

 * mbdriver for answering all the questions i had about the game's code (and also developing the game i guess).

 Did you find any issue in the docs or want to add something?
 [Write here](https://github.com/FedeArre/my-garage-modding-docs/issues)

+This is still a work in progress - Expect changes and new sections soon!